kirbykevinson/kirbykevinson.gitlab.io/content/blog/2021-02-26-iso-8601-the-better-date-format.md

       link: "https://www.reddit.com/r/programming/comments/ltwvd4/iso_8601_the_better_date_format/"
 ---

-Note: this article is intended for non-technical audience and contains oversimplifications you may not be happy about.
+Note: this article is intended for a non-technical audience and contains oversimplifications you may not be happy about.

 If you haven't been living under a rock, you've probably heard that there are different date formats in the world such as the American one